Turkish protesters in Istanbul wave Palestinian flags. (Photo: AFP)

 8:43am: A statement from Saad Hariri, the Lebanese prime minister, who called the attack "dangerous and crazy":

-The Israeli attack on the aid convoy is a dangerous and crazy step that will exacerbate tensions in the region.
+The Israeli attack on the aid convoy is a dangerous and crazy step that will exacerbate tensions in the region.8:31am: Spain's foreign ministry has also summoned the Israeli ambassador for questioning.
+And Bernard Kouchner, the French foreign minister, described himself as "profoundly shocked" over the attack.

 Lebanon firmly denounces this attack and calls on the international community, notably major powers... to take action in order to end this continued violation of human rights and threat to international peace.